 Think about missed days at work and lost income that resulted from this, not to mention the lost promotions or lost jobs.

 So, if how to fund your alcohol treatment is something you have been concerned about, you can start to see how getting this treatment will save you money in the long run.
-That does not help you pay for it though.
-Fortunately, many private clinics offer payment plans that will allow you to spread the cost of your treatment.

 In addition, if you have a private healthcare plan, you may find that it covers the cost of inpatient treatment; or at least part of it.
 Most of the big companies cover alcohol rehab, which means you will not have to worry about finding the money yourself.